All about CIMA Qualification

 - CIMA Qualification exams can be taken at any time of the year and in any order, but all five of them have to be completed to earn the certification.

 - CIMA Professional level exams can be taken in the following time window:

 - Objective tests at each of the operational, management, and strategic levels can be taken at any time of the year.

 - For Case study exams at each of these levels, four windows have been provided in the months of February, May, August, and November.
 Within each window, exams will be available for 5 days from Tuesday to Saturday.

 There are no specific eligibility criteria for CIMA Qualification in Business Accounting.
-It is an entry-level certification that can be pursued by those with little knowledge of accounting but a good grasp of mathematics and English is essential along with an interest in studying accountancy.
+It is an entry-level certification that can be pursued by those with little knowledge of accounting, but a good grasp of mathematics and English is essential along with interest in studying accountancy.